OnChainWin/ocw/ocwhardhat/README.md

 # OCW Smart Contracts

-This repository contains the blockchain technology powering the OCW-Hacken platform - a set of smart contracts that enable transparent, fair, and automated raffles and prize distributions on Ethereum.
+This repository contains the blockchain technology powering the OCW-Hacken platform - a set of smart contracts that enable transparent, fair, and automated raffles and prize distributions on Base & Scroll.

 ## Raffle Ecosystem

-The OCW-Hacken platform implements multiple specialized raffle types to address different use cases:
+OCW platform implements multiple specialized raffle types to address different use cases:

 ### FreeTimerOnChainWin
 **Free Entry, Time-Based Raffle**